Last updated September 30, 2023

 5. Payment Information

 Hourglass does not accept payments for the services it provides.
 Therefore, no payment information is ever collected, stored, or processed by Hourglass.
-When they are being accepted, voluntary donations can be sent via PayPal and Bitcoin and are processed outside of Hourglass.
+When they are being accepted, voluntary donations can be sent via PayPal, Stripe, or Bitcoin and are processed outside of Hourglass.

 All interactions with our application (hosted at app.hourglass-app.com) are protected with SSL/TLS.
 We implement reasonable precautions to secure the systems hosting the service.
 This includes all logins and interactions with any data stored by the system.
 Data are also encrypted at rest.
 Optionally, End-to-End Encryption can be enabled, providing additional security.